shaik1002/biggitlabbomb/doc/user/project/merge_requests/status_checks.md

 If something changes outside of GitLab, you can [set the status of an external status check](../../../api/status_checks.md#set-status-of-an-external-status-check) using the API.
 You don't need to wait for a merge request webhook payload to be sent first.

-## View status check services
+## View the status checks on a project

-To view a list of status check services added to a project from the merge request settings:
+Within each project's settings, you can see a list of status check services added to the project:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Settings > Merge requests**.
 1. Scroll down to **Status checks**.
-This list shows the service name, API URL, targeted branch, and HMAC authentication status.

 ![Status checks list](img/status_checks_list_view_v14_0.png)

-You can also view a list of status check services from the [Branch rules](../repository/branches/branch_rules.md#add-a-status-check-service) settings.
+This list shows the service name, API URL, and targeted branch.
+It also provides actions to allow you to create, edit, or remove status checks.

 ## Add or update a status check service